-The calamities of war and military preparations are not just incompatible with the reasons used to justify them, but the reasons given are for the most part so feeble that they are not even worth discussing and are wholly unknown to those who perish in wars.
+Not only do the calamities of war and military preparations not correspond to the reasons used to justify them, but the reasons given are for the most part so feeble that they are not even worth discussing and are wholly unknown to those who perish in wars.

 — Anatole France